 Bars and pubs

 Alcohol is restricted throughout the region, and although different countries have different policies , public drunkenness is not tolerated and drink -driving penalties are very severe..
-In the UAE, Bahrain, Qatar, Jordan and Oman, you will find pubs and some restaurants that serve alcohol, however Kuwait and Saudi Arabia are much more restricted.
+In the UAE, Bahrain, Qatar, Jordan and Oman, you will find pubs and some restaurants that serve alcohol, however Kuwait and Saudi Arabia do not allow sales or serving of alcohol.
 Due to the latter you will find that expatriate social life revolves more around socialising, clubs and sporting activities instead of boozy nights out.
 Many teachers find this a healthy alternative, and save pub visits for weekends away to less restrictive locations.

 Travel within the Middle East can be cheap with low cost carriers such as Fly Dubai, and trips to exotic locations such as the Seychelles, India, and Thailand are relatively inexpensive.
 Most teachers find that they spend their school breaks and long weekends travelling to places that they never dreamt they would see.